About Me Button

 In my garage on 4-4-26

 There are other huge factors in the purchase.
 Parts availability is one of them.
 40 years ago you were dependant on what Ford dealers had left in stock as they were phasing out 15 year old car parts or you had to go to junk yards.
 That world has drastically changed for the better.
 While mostly not local you can get truly everything needed to build an ALL brand new 1966 Mustang (and other 1965 to 1973 years as well) from 20 different places.
 The parts are truly available everywhere.
-I have my own house and garage with a workshop.
+I have my own house and garage now with a 20 x 20 workshop.
 I am not working in a dirt driveway in whatever weather.
 YouTube is a BIG help in tech help and how to reassurance.

 What was a big attraction and very important to me was the car was in extremely original and untouched condition, especially the wiring.
 Chopped up and spliced wiring would have been a deal breaker for me.
 That is also mostly not a skill I do not have.
 This is 60 year old possibly brittle wire insulation.
 What a nightmare doing repairs that could be.